 Initial data sets arise naturally in general relativity.
-Let $M$ be a spacelike hypersurface in a spacetime, i.e. a time-oriented Lorentzian manifold, $(\bar M, \bar g)$.
-Then associated to $M \subset \bar{M}$ is the initial data set $(M,g,K)$ where $g$ is the induced Riemannian metric and $K$ is the second fundamental form with respect to the future-pointing unit normal $u$ of $M$.
-In this setting, $\chi^{\pm}_{\Sigma}$ are called null second fundamental forms with respect to the null normal fields $\ell^{\pm} = \nu \pm u$ along $\S$.
-They completely determine the second fundamental form of $\S$ as a co-dimension two submanifold of $\bar M$.
-Note that the null expansion scalars are given by $\theta_{\S}^{\pm} = {\rm div}_{\S} \, \ell^{\pm}$.
+Let $M$ be a spacelike hypersurface in a spacetime, i.e.~a time-oriented Lorentzian manifold, $(\bar M, \bar g)$.
+Let $g$ be the Riemannian metric induced on $M$ and $K$ be the second fundamental form with respect to the future-pointing unit normal $u$ of $M$ in $\bar M$.
+Then $(M, g, K)$ is an initial data set.
+In this setting, $\chi^{+}$ and $\chi^{-}$ are the \textsl{null second fundamental forms} with respect to the \textsl{null normal fields}